 Rosemary Connors is an Emmy award-winning anchor and reporter for NBC10 News.
-She is the co-anchor of the 11 a.m. weekday newscast.
-You can also watch her live reports in the field during the afternoons.
+She is the weekend evening anchor for NBC10, and you can watch her live reports in the field during many afternoons.

 Rosemary is the third generation of women in her family to report the news in Philadelphia.
 She enjoys meeting people from all walks of life, who trust her to tell their stories.

 "They are counting on me to be accurate and to make their voices heard.
 It’s an incredible responsibility, which I take great pride in doing.
 Every day when I go to work, my focus is to inform and serve the community," Rosemary said.

 As a native of Wynnewood in Montgomery County, she appreciates the opportunity to cover the region where she grew up and went to college.
 She received a Bachelor of Arts degree from the University of Pennsylvania.
 There, she played Division I Ivy League field hockey and had a work-study position at 88.5 WXPN-FM.

 Rosemary also holds a law degree from Temple University’s Beasley School of Law.
 Her study of the law impacts her work daily.
 She has reported on the high-profile trials of former Philadelphia District Attorney Seth Williams, Bill Cosby, former Penn State Assistant Football Coach Jerry Sandusky and many others.